DeRossoMarco/CUSL_shifts/README.md

-# CUSL Shifts - Weekly Shift Generator
+# Shifts - Weekly Shift Generator

-A Python application for generating and managing weekly shifts for CUSL.
+A Python application for generating and managing weekly shifts.

 ## Features